 Criminal Charges in Wrongful Death Claims

 In some circumstances a criminal charge will be filed as a result of the same incident that led to the wrongful death claim.
 This is brought by the state of Washington and is separate and independent of the civil case.
-However, no compensation is available to the estate or family if a criminal conviction results.
+Generally speaking, no compensation is available to the family if a criminal conviction results; however, restitution may be available for out-of-pocket expenses, such as medical costs, funeral expenses and property damage.
 More importantly, despite the timeline of the criminal case, the wrongful death statute of limitations remains unchanged.

 You may be able to use some of the evidence from a criminal trial in your wrongful death civil lawsuit.
 The police will conduct an investigation and gather evidence against the person who acted wrongfully or illegally.
 You may use that information to help prove that the person caused the death of your loved one in a wrongful manner and should pay damages as a result.